-- A balustrade may be reinstalled at its existing height if it is removed only temporarily for repairs of the porch flooring or other porch elements. - If an existing balustrade is to be replaced, the new balustrade must meet the required building code height of 36 inches from the porch floor when a landing is 30 inches or more above ground.
-This requirement also applies to step railings. - When a landing is 30 inches or more above the ground, a new balustrade is not required to meet building code height of 36 inches from the porch floor, but is still required to meet the design guidelines. - The balusters (sometimes called spindles or pickets) may not be spaced more than 4 inches apart according to the required building code.

-• The bottom rail may not be higher than 4 inches from the porch floor.
+- A balustrade may be reinstalled at its existing height if it is removed only temporarily for repairs of the porch flooring or other porch elements. - The balusters (sometimes called spindles or pickets) may not be spaced more than 4 inches apart according to the required building code. - The bottom rail may not be higher than 4 inches from the porch floor.